 ● Outdoor Welsh Events, Unit 16 Woodlands Business Park, Ystradgynlais, South Wales,

 General & Important Notice:

 Open to all riders 16 and over.

-Please remember that 16/17-year-olds will need to have their parent or legal guardian present when signing on.
+Please remember that children under the age of 18 will need to have their parent or legal guardian present when signing on.